TRAILim/TRAILim-angularjs-styles-module/README.md

 # TRAILim-angularjs-styles-module

 ## tr-resize angularjs directive

-Add it to any element to have the height by percentage of a relative DOM object
+Add it to any element to set the height as percentage of a relative DOM object

 ---
 ---
 ---